Office of Research Integrity (ORI)

 - A finding of actionable research misconduct requires that:

-- "There be a significant departure from accepted practices of the relevant research
+- "There be a significant departure from accepted practices of the relevant research community; and,

 - The misconduct be committed intentionally, knowingly, or recklessly; and,

 - The allegation be proven by a preponderance of the evidence."